in

 “Levine noted that he needed a title that said ‘magic’ more overtly to American readers,” Philip W. Errington explains in his bibliography of Rowling’s works.

-Scholastic chief Levine explains: “So the title that I had suggested to me, and which I then turned to Jo, was ‘Harry Potter and the School of Magic’.
+While Scholastic chief Levine adds: “So the title that I had suggested to me, and which I then turned to Jo, was ‘Harry Potter and the School of Magic’.

 “Jo very thoughtfully said, ‘No, that doesn’t feel right to me’.”